Run surveys. Get insights. Unlock growth.

 Now, let's explain the promoters, passives, and detractors and their differences.

-Promoters in NPS Calculation
+Promoters in NPS score calculation

 A promoter is a respondent who gives your brand a score of 9 or 10 in an NPS survey, meaning they enjoy your product or service and would recommend it to friends.